arnasrum/telenorAssignment/README.md

 # Largest Consecutive Number Product

 ## Overview
 A Java application that finds the largest product of consecutive numbers in a 2D grid.
-The program supports searching horizontally, vertically, and diagonally with multi-threading optimization.
+The application features alternate mode for finding  multi-threading optimization.

 ## Assignment Requirements
 - Given a text containing 20x20 grid, parse it into a suitable format.
-- Find the largest product containing 4 consecutive numbers in either horizontal, vertical, or diagonal directions.
+- Find the largest product containing 4 consecutive numbers in either horizontal, vertical, or diagonal directions and their indicies.

-Although the assignment has given us some constraints, I have chosen to take some creative liberties with the coding and implemented logic fitting for all 2D grids, not only 20x20 and any `k` consecutive numbers.
+Although the assignment has given us some constraints, I have chosen to take some creative liberties with the coding and implemented logic fitting for all 2D grids, not only 20x20 and finding the max product of `k` consecutive numbers.

 **Note:** An alternate branch `assignment-strict` implements the solution exactly as specified in the requirements.
 (20x20 grid and exactly 4 consecutive numbers).